 At a Glance

 On April 3, 2018, in a landmark decision, a federal jury found Sánchez de Lozada and Sánchez Berzaín responsible for extrajudicial killings carried out by the Bolivian military, which killed more than 50 of its own citizens and injured hundreds during a period of civil unrest in September and October 2003, and awarded plaintiffs $10 million in compensatory damages.
+On May 30, 2018, the judge in the case overturned the unanimous jury verdict.

 David Rudovsky of Kairys, Rudovsky, Messing & Feinberg, LLP